hero-datacoding/blog/index.md

 ---
-title: Blogsite about my journey as Datascientist/engineer
+title: My Journey as a Datascientist/engineer
 ---